vircadia/vircadia-native-core/README.md

 Interface is our Windows, OS X, and Linux build-able client for accessing our virtual world.

-All information required to build is found in [INSTALL](INSTALL.md).
+All information required to build is found in the [install guide](INSTALL.md).

 Running Interface
 ===